huggingface/blog/researcher-dataset-sharing.md

 - user: erinys
 ---

-## Who is this blog post for?

-Are you a researcher doing data-intensive research or using machine learning as a research tool?
-As part of this research, you have likely created datasets for training and evaluating machine learning models, and like many researchers, you may be sharing these datasets via Google Drive, OneDrive, or your own personal server.
-In this post, we’ll outline why Hugging Face Hub is the best place on the internet to host open datasets.
+If you're working on data-intensive research or machine learning projects, you're likely also creating datasets for training and evaluating models.
+At times, the datasets you curate are ones that the whole community can benefit from, pushing forward future development and enabling new applications.
+Public datasets such as Common Crawl, MNIST, ImageNet, and more are critical to the open ML ecosystem, yet can be a challenge to host and share.

-Many of the world's leading research institutions and companies such as Meta, Google, Stanford and THUDM are using the Hugging Face Hub to host their datasets.
+Hugging Face Hub is built to enable open ML collaboration, especially for datasets.
+Many of the world's leading research institutions and companies such as Meta, Google, Stanford, and THUDM choose Hugging Face to host their public datasets.

-By hosting a dataset on the Hugging Face Hub, you instantly get access to many features that can maximize the impact of your dataset:
+By hosting a dataset on the Hugging Face Hub, you get instant access to features that can maximize your work's impact:

 - [Generous Limits](#generous-limits)
 - [Dataset Viewer](#dataset-viewer)